NEMSLinux/nems-docs/advanced/snmp.rst

 .. code-block:: console

-  *./checksnmp -H remote ip -c SNMP community -o OID or Object*
+  *./checksnmp -H remote ip -C SNMP community -o OID or Object*

 In this example, System Uptime is check using both the OID and the Object name.
 Note, the .0 is put on the end of sysUpTime, this denotes to collect child information and is required.